chrisburnell/chrisburnell.com/_posts/articles/2020-01-14-sassy-lobotomised-owl.md

 --------

-Now, using some error-checking in Sass, we end up with:
+Now, using some error-checking in SCSS, we end up with:

 {% highlight scss %}
 @mixin owl($measure: small) {